tinpotnick/project-mediaswitch/readme.md

 * RFC 2617: HTTP Authentication: Basic and Digest Access Authentication
 * RFC 3261: SIP: Session Initiation Protocol
 * RFC 4566: SDP: Session Description Protocol
+* RFC 3550: RTP: A Transport Protocol for Real-Time Applications
+* RFC 3551: RTP Profile for Audio and Video Conferences with Minimal Control

 # Testing

-The SIP server can be built with the test flag:
+The SIP server can be run with the test flag:

-make test

-Which will build siptest which will run through a bunch of internal testing to try and ensure nothing is broken.
+project-sip --test

 In the folder testfiles there are also other test files.

-The defult ports for the server are 8080 for the web server and 5060 for the SIP server.
+The default ports for the server are 9000 for the web server and 5060 for the SIP server.

+## Memory

+Some notes on using valgrind for memory testing.

+### Running memory checking

+valgrind --tool=massif project-rtp --fg

+After running, this will create a massif file in the directry you run valgrind from. i.e. massif.out.3823 You can use ms_print to pretify th econtents of this file:

+ms_print massif.out.3823

+### Leak detection

+valgrind --leak-check=yes project-rtp --fg

 ## Registry